Jz1116/MyReads/README.md

 Based on the starter template, a lot of features are added into this final version, which can be mainly found in [src](https://github.com/Jz1116/MyReads-Project/tree/master/src) file.

+Features added into this project:
+* Move books across different shelves on the Main Page
+* Delete books on the shelf
+* Search for books in the Search Page
+* Add books from the Search Page